STFleming/emsys_21A_cw/README.md

 I would recomend wiring your TinyPico and DS18B20s as follows, you can use the dupont cables from your logic analyser to connect them up:

 ![](imgs/wiring.svg)

+__Please take care to wire this up exactly as shown, as if the GND and VCC are the wrong way around the device will break (and get hot)__

 * The data line (blue) is connected to GPIO pin 26.
 * The power line (red) is connected to the 3.3v output.